scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

     frechet_mean = estimator.estimate_

-You can observe that the syntax of this code snippet follows the syntax of :code:`scikit-learn`'s learning algorithms.
+Notice in this code snippet that :code:`geomstats` provides classes and methods whose API will be instantly familiar to users of the widely-adopted :code:`scikit-learn`.
 We plot the result in Figure :ref:`fig:frechetmean`.
 Observe that the Fréchet mean now belongs to the surface of the sphere!

 .. figure:: 01_data_on_manifolds_files/01_data_on_manifolds_22_0.png